How to Track Marketing Efforts

 Magazine Ad 2 - Tracking Domain - http://www.YourCompanyOnline.com

 Direct Mail Piece 1 - Tracking Domain - http://www.VisitYourCompany.com

-As you can see each piece has a unique URL.
 Some of you will ask about branding, so let we'll go ahead and get that out of the way.
-Your advertisement should be creating that visual of your brand, and you still use "your company name" as a portion of the URL, but our goal here is more about tracking than branding.
+Your advertisement should be creating a visual of your brand.
+You still use "your company name" as a portion of the URL, but our goal here is more about tracking than branding.

 You do not have to have separate sites for each domain, just separate landing pages.
 You can use subpages to direct the visitor to your "main" site.

 How accurate is this type of tracking?
 It's not 100% but is the easiest way to track your offline advertisements to see what is working.
 For example, someone could just see your brand and type in http://www.yourcompany.com and end up on your main site.
 It would create an error in tracking the effectiveness of that advertisement.
 Realize there is some room for error.

 How to Track Marketing Efforts Using Call Tracking

 Some of your marketing will generate phone calls that also need to be tracked.
 The best way to track the effectiveness of your advertisements and measure "call-in" volume is to have use call tracking.
 With call tracking, you make a different telephone number for each of your marketing formats and track incoming calls using software.

 You can use call tracking to determine your cost-per-sale and cost-per-call rate.
 It can help in determining which marketing campaigns are most effective.
 Each advertisement must have a designated telephone number.
 You can use this information to see what advertisements are working and which are not.
 Call tracking can be used in radio commercials, television commercials, direct mail, and print advertisements.